SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ## Deployment

-To deploy application on an environment you need
+To deploy an application on an environment you need:

 * URL address of your tenant
 * Authorization header = "Basic {Base64({username}:{password})}"
-* Tenant - tenant Id
+* Tenant - tenant ID
 * ZIP build from previous step

+**Step 1 - Create application**

-1. If Application does not exist create new application on a platform:
+If the application does not exist, create a new application on a platform:

     POST /application/applications
     Host: ...
     Authorization: Basic xxxxxxxxxxxxxxxxxxx
     Content-Type: "application/json"

 BODY:

     {
 			"name": "{APPLICATION_NAME}",